MrDave/StaticJinjaPlus/README.md

 # StaticJinjaPlus

-StaticJinjaPlus is a tool to build static sites using [Jinja](https://jinja.palletsprojects.com/)
+StaticJinjaPlus is a tool to build static sites using [Jinja](https://jinja.palletsprojects.com/).

 ## How to install

 Python should already be installed.
 This project is tested on Python 3.11.
 You may use other versions as you will, but YMMV.

-Clone the repo / download code
+Clone the repo / download code.

 Using virtual environment [virtualenv/venv](https://docs.python.org/3/library/venv.html) is recommended for project isolation.